hyperstate/hyperstate-docs/hypermedia-blog-april-2017.md

 ### Using pubsub communication with REST

 Link bindings can specify the source and target to be differnet protocols.
-For example, changes to the temperaure value could be published to an MQTT broker.
+For example, changes to the temperature value could be published to an MQTT broker, on an arbitrary topic name.

     [
       {
         "anchor": "/example/temperature/value",
         "rel": "monitor",
-        "href": "mqtt://example.com:1883/example-topic",
+        "href": "mqtt://example.com:1883/temperature-topic",
         "pmin": 10,
         "pmax": 600,
         "st": 1